-In 2021 we had the following expenses, excluding payroll:
+In 2022 we had the following costs, excluding payroll:

 In short, SourceHut is profitable and is comfortably succeeding in its efforts to provide sustainable software development & infrastructure for the free and open source software community.
 We remain committed to investing 100% of our profit into the free and open source community.
 I want to extend my thanks to the SourceHut community for its role in achieving our goals: sincerely, thank you.